AWS Pricing: 5 Models & Pricing for 10 Popular AWS Services

 • Guarantee continuity for spot instances, ensuring even production and mission-critical applications can safely run on spot instances, using predictive algorithms and advanced automation to guarantee workload continuity.

-• Manage RIs and Saving Plans portfolios, providing maximum utilization and ROI with minimal risk of financial lock-in and cloud waste.
+• Automatically manage and optimize RIs and Saving Plans portfolios, providing maximum utilization and ROI with minimal risk of financial lock-in and cloud waste.

-Learn more about Cloud Analyzer from Spot by NetApp
+Learn more about Spot by NetApp’s FinOps solutions

 Learn More About AWS Pricing